NotArb/Jupiter/BOTCONFIG.md

 skip_preflight=true # Use the Solana "skipPreflight" transaction option max_retries=0 # Use the Solana "maxRetries" transaction option

-# Swap config (Required - at least one required to execute swaps)
+# Swap config (At least one required to find swaps)
 [[swap]]
 enabled=true # Enable or disable this swap configuration (default: true) mint="So11111111111111111111111111111111111111112" # Base mint to trade